L3gomancer/EmojiHoover/README.md

 ## Postmortem

-The site focuses the cursor on the search box on load, so I should have added a control key to the keyboard shortcut.
-Or inserted a button into the page.
+The site focuses the cursor on the search box on load, so I should have inserted a button into the page.
 Some pages have extra entries so this throws off the absolute indexing of the table cells.
 I could have found a more specific selector.
 For the HTML code I remove the span but it leaves the "c" for some reason.
 There must be a better way
 I could have found a more specific selector for the HTML code plaintext avoiding the sibling span element.